HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 # Context of XXE

 Many legacy and modern applications rely on the XML format to consume, store and manage data from several sources.
-Now a days we have other and more efficient ways of processing data as it may be JSON, but due to the inheritance of XML many products still use it extensively.
-XML supports custom tags, DTD definitions and schema validation which makes it very flexible but also introduces attack surface trough its entity resolution mechanism.
+Nowadays we have other and more efficient ways of processing data like JSON, but due to the widespread adoption of XML many products still use it extensively.
+XML supports custom tags, DTD definitions and schema validation which makes it very flexible but also introduces attack surface through its entity resolution mechanism.

 ## What is it

 An XML External Entity attack is a type of attack against an application that parses non-validated XML input.
 This attack occurs when XML input containing a reference to an external entity is processed by a weakly configured XML parser.
-Those external entities are defined by the attacker and they can lead to several side effects like data exfiltration, Server-Side Request Forgery (SSRF), denial of service or even, in very specifc scenarios, Remote Code Execution (RCE).
+These external entities are defined by the attacker and they can lead to several side effects like data exfiltration, Server-Side Request Forgery (SSRF), denial of service or even, in very specific scenarios, Remote Code Execution (RCE).
 **Example of external entity**:

 ```XML